Minichess: 3×3 and 3×4 boards

 Chess on a 3×3 board does not have any clearly defined starting position.
 However, it is a solved game: the outcome of every possible position is known.
 The best move for each side is known as well.
 The game was solved independently by Aloril in 2001 and by Kirill Kryukov in 2004.
 The solution by Kryukov is more complete, since it allows pawns to be placed everywhere, not only on the second row as by Aloril.
 The longest checkmate on a 3×3 board takes 16 moves.
-The number of legal positions is 304,545,552.
+The number of unique legal positions is 54,687,564.

-In 2009 Kryukov reported solving 3×4 chess.
+In 2009 Kryukov reported solving 3×4 chess, which also does not have a clearly defined starting position.
 On this board there are 167,303,246,916 legal positions and the longest checkmate takes 43 moves.

 4×4, 4×5 and 4×8 chess

 In 1981 mathematician David Silverman suggested a 4×4 chess variant, as shown on the diagram.
-The first player wins easily in this game (1. axb3+ Qxb3 2. cxb3+ Kxb3 (or 2...Kb4 3. bxc3 checkmate) 3. bxa3+ Kc4 4.
-Qa2 checkmate), so Silverman proposed a variant: Black can select a pawn, and White must make a first move with this pawn.
+The first player wins easily in this game (1. axb3+ Qxb3 2. cxb3+ Kxb3 (or 2...Kb4 3. bxc3#) 3. bxa3+ Kc4 4.
+Qa2#), so Silverman proposed a variant: Black can select a pawn, and White must make a first move with this pawn.
 However, in this case Black wins even more easily (select pawn b2, 1.bxa3 (or 1.bxc3) b2+ 2.
-Qxb2 Qxb2 checkmate).
+Qxb2 Qxb2#).
+Currently, there is still no defined starting position for 4×4 chess.
 To make the variant more playable, Silverman finally proposed to insert a row between pawns and use the board 4×5.
 In this variant, pawns can move two squares on their first move, if the target square is free.

 The 1995 game Tic Tac Chec, invented by Don Green, is played on a 4×4 board which starts empty.
 Each player has a knight, a rook, a bishop and a pawn, and players may place a piece on the board on their turn.
 Once each player has three pieces in play, pieces may be moved.
 Captured pieces are returned to the opponent, and may be replayed.
 A player wins if they are able to arrange their pieces into a line of four.

 Another chess variant on a 4×5 board, Microchess, was invented by Glimne in 1997.
 Castling is allowed in this variant.

 There is also variant on a 4×8 board, Demi-chess, which was invented by Peter Krystufek in 1986.
 Castling is allowed in this variant.